Australia is one of the most popular travel destinations in the world and with good reason! It’s the sort of place that has just about everything!

 A well-seasoned traveler has likely seen a lot of Australia’s more famous attractions.
 But for those who want something off the beaten track, here are a few places in Australia with something a bit different to offer.

 No, your eyes don’t deceive you.
 And no, it’s not trick photography or clever editing.
 That lake is, in fact, pink.
-What’s fascinating about Lake Hillier is that there is no confirmed cause of its bubblegum hue.
+What’s fascinating about Lake Hillier is that there is no confirmed cause for its bubblegum hue.
 There are a few other lakes dotted around the world that share this color.
 But no others keep their bright pink luster all year round.
 The water even stays pink when bottled.
 Sadly, you can’t get up close to the lake as it’s only accessible to the public via helicopter rides.
 But the incredible sight of this natural marvel is well worth it.

-The Haunted Bookshop
+2. The Haunted Bookshop

 Now this one is a real hidden gem.
 This spooky bookshop in Melbourne offers the perfect treat for lovers of the strange and supernatural.
 Packed with tomes on the dark, occult and obscure.
 Ghost’s, ghoulies, vampires and aliens galore!
 It even has a ghost tour!
 If you or your friends fancy raising the hairs on the back of your neck, make sure you stop by here!
 If you or your friends fancy raising the hairs on the back of your neck, make sure you stop by here!

-Newnes Glow Worm Tunnel
+4. Newnes Glow Worm Tunnel

 When you enter the cave, you’ll need to walk as close to the middle as you’re comfortable, then simply turn off the flashlight and wait.
 After a few minutes, the lights should start appearing.
 It’s like watching the stars come out at night, one by one.
-The Glow Worm Tunnel has got to be one of the most beautiful and captivating sights Australia has to offer.
+The Glow Worm Tunnel has got to be one of the most beautiful and captivating sights the continent has to offer.